djcutch/OPNsense-Dashboard/configure.md

 In a browser navigate to http://(ip of docker server):9000 and login.

 For Graylog, it's recommended to create an index set.
 To do so, navigate to System -> Indices.
-Create an index set with the name "OPNsense / filterlog" and set the index prefix to `opnsense_filterlog`.
+Click 'Create an index Set' and configure it with the name "OPNsense / filterlog" and set the index prefix to `opnsense_filterlog`.

 ![Graylog Index Set](https://www.bsmithio.com/post/opnsense-dashboard/indexset.png)